 Counter Surveillance Tools to Meet Your Needs

 Feeling like you’re being watched can be an unnerving experience, not to mention it can disrupt your business or home life.
-It can also make you feel helpless as you may feel that you have no way to know for sure whether you’re under surveillance.
+It can also make you feel helpless as you may feel that you have no way to know whether you’re under surveillance.
 After all, wireless technology has made surveillance devices more accessible than ever before, and with that, harder to detect.
-Fortunately, the counter surveillance industry has kept pace, and there are many tools on the market to help protect you from prying eyes.
+Fortunately, the counter-surveillance industry has kept pace, and there are many tools on the market to help protect you from prying eyes.

 How Do I Know If I’m Being Spied On?

-Traditional surveillance involves an individual physically following a person of interest to covertly observe them.
+Traditional surveillance involves an individual physically following a person of interest to observe them.
 This type of surveillance can be detected if you know what to look for — cars following you, suspicious individuals lingering, or a car parked on an empty road for a long time — and can often be deterred by switching up your habits or the routes you take.

-Newer, more technologically-advanced surveillance is significantly harder to detect.
+Newer, more technologically advanced surveillance is significantly harder to detect.
 This might include shotgun microphones that can pick up your voice from as far as 300 feet away, tiny cameras embedded into walls or electrical fixtures, or audio bugs that are practically invisible to the naked eye.
 There are, however, some signs to look out for that might indicate you are being spied on.